-An ode to beets in unlikely places.
-Have you every been in an unlikely place and witnessed something beautiful and amazing?
-This cheeze cake is kind of like that.
+Have you ever been in an unlikely place and witnessed something beautiful and amazing?
+This cheesecake is kind of like that.
 Raw beets in a dessert.
-Crazy, right?
-Nope, actually quite delicious!

-Earlier I had mentioned ways of sneaking beets into Jeremy’s diet and this is one of them.
-He hated red beets because of some bizarre aversion to pickled red eggs and beets.
-Okay, so that is completely justified.
+Earlier I mentioned ways of sneaking beets into our diet and this is one of them.
+Jeremy used to hate beets because of some bizarre aversion to pickled eggs and beets.

-I wanted to make this cheeze cake for two reasons 1) How pretty is a pink cake without food coloring? and 2) I wanted a dessert for 1 or 2 people that wouldn’t last more than 2 days.
+I wanted to make this cheesecake for two reasons 1) How pretty is a pink cake without food coloring? and 2) I wanted a dessert for 1 or 2 people that wouldn’t last more than 2 days.
 I love desserts but even if they are amazing I’m ready to be onto the next thing.
-I think its the cook in me always wanting to create the next new yum!
+I think it’s the cook in me always wanting to create the next new yum!

 I’m going to show step by step pics because this really is a super easy recipe and a DIY project in one!
 The DIY comes into play because even though my love of kitchen gadgets is endless, I do not possess a mini spring form pan.
 So J had the great idea to use the top of our cottage cheese container.